-I support the Mini Roundabouts Project provided: 1.
-There is no reduction in street parking 2.
-Signage and other visual impact to the street scape is minimal I also support reducing the speed limit to 40km/hr.
+- I support the Mini Roundabouts Project provided:

+1. There is no reduction in street parking

+2. Signage and other visual impact to the street scape is minimal

+I also support reducing the speed limit to 40km/hr.\

-fatal and serious injury crashes on local roads11 are not there same as numerous low grade traffic incidents between 2014 -2019.
-If "numerous low grade traffic incidents between 2014 -201911 are to be cited and used in support of this project it appears to be necessary to (a) define what an incident is because accident and incident are not synonymous (b) quantify the number that constitutes "numerous" (c) identify the source of these statistics (d) the area in which the incidents occurred.
-In short the project should be supported by evidence based logic not assertion coupled to use of the statistics (d) the area in which the incidents occurred.
-In short the project should be supported by evidence used logic not accent to the support of the area as a test site.
-3. It is noted the "mini roundabouts" pilot is based on research Monash University using crash data -accident not incident- without identifying location or providing any material suggesting similarity between the research sites and inner city Vincent streets.
+- 1. fatal and serious injury crashes on local roads" are not there same as numerous low grade traffic incidents between 2014 -2019.

+2. If "numerous low grade traffic incidents between 2014 -2019" are to be cited and used in support of this project it appears to be necessary to (a) define what an incident is because accident and incident are not synonymous (b) quantify the number that constitutes "numerous" (c) identify the source of these statistics (d) the area in which the incidents occurred.
+In short the project should be supported by evidence based logic not assertion coupled to use of the

+- statistics (d) the area in which the incidents occurred.
+In short the project should be supported by evidence used logic incidents area as a test site.

+3. It is noted the "mini roundabouts" pilot is based on research Monash University using crash data-accident not incident-without identifying location or providing any material suggesting similarity between the research sites and inner city Vincent streets.

 4. That the project is fully funded by the Road Safety Commission should, in itself, NOT persuade Vincent to participate.

 4. Possible reduction in speed limit to 40kmh.
 It is noted that Main Roads it would consider during the pilot program reducing the speed limit to 40kmh.
 While this may be supported by some councillors and staff as personal views the GHD report did NOT provide statistical evidence to support the proposition that a 40kph speed limit results in less accidents.

 5. Vincent should be guided by the feedback provided by consultation.
-It should not mindlessly accept Main Roads money and accept it is providing value to all residents at the cost of those in the pilot program area.
+It should not mindlessly accept Main Roads money and accept it is providing value to all residents at the cost of those in the pilot program area. - to all residents at the cost of those in the pilot program area.